Rosebud21/dbmsproject/README.md

 5. If student, you can either
       5.1 login with the credentials 102 and xxx to test the application 5.2 or signup
 6. If faculty, login with the credentials 001 and yyy.
+7. Explore the many features that exist within the application!
+Faculty members can simply enter data into text fields in the assignments table and materials table to upload  content.
+Students can view grades that faculty uploads and see their timetable too!